Paul Manafort discussed plea deal to forestall second set of charges: report

 It was not clear what the issues entailed, or what was specifically being discussed regarding the plea deal itself, according to the Journal.
 The negations were reportedly centered around preventing a second trial that Manafort faces next month on similar charges.

 The Journal reported that both Manafort and Mueller's team declined to comment for the report.
+The Department of Justice did not immediately respond to an email from Fox News.

 After four days of deliberations, Manafort was found guilty on eight counts of bank and tax fraud for hiding millions of dollars he earned from his political consulting in Ukraine.
 The jury was deadlocked on 10 other counts.
 A juror told Fox News that one lone holdout prevented a conviction of all 18 counts.